• Skip to primary navigation

 After allowing the sauce to cool slightly (especially if you are using a Nutribullet as I find hot liquids can be an issue for the cup sticking when trying to twist off the blender attachment).
 Then blend in a food processor, blender or use an immersion blender in the pan itself (images 4 & 5).

-apples and blueberries in a Nutribullet blender.
+apples and blueberries in a Nutribullet blender labelled number four.

 📋 Frequently asked questions